naldPark/thezo/README.md

 ## Intro
-  theZo system is groupware that help people work together collectively by supporting communication and other resources. theZo groupware also offers the sharing of calendars, e-mail handling, meetings with each person.
+  theZo system is groupware that helps people work together collectively by supporting communication and other resources. theZo groupware also offers the sharing of calendars, e-mail handling, meetings with each person.

 ## Stack